MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_StickyNotesSDKVersion** - Version number indicating the version of Sticky Notes the user is using.
 Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.

 - **Data_User_IsAnonymous** - Identifies if the current user is anonymous.
-It is always logged as false or blank.
+It's always logged as false or blank.

 - **Data_User_PrimaryIdentityHash** - A pseudonymous identifier that represents the current user.